itskipronoh/shift_masters/README.md

 APIs: Google Map API for location tracking and routing.
 Languages: JavaScript for the application, Python for NLP and sentiment analysis.
 ## NLP Sentiment Analysis
-To ensure the satisfaction of our users, we leverage NLP (Natural Language Processing) for sentiment analysis on feedback received.
+To ensure the satisfaction of users, I leverage NLP (Natural Language Processing) for sentiment analysis on feedback received.
 This helps us to understand our users' needs better and continually enhance the quality of our service.